 At Continental, Mr. Koch oversaw worldwide investigations, including assessing threats, protecting aircraft, airports, and people.
-Mr. Koch implemented security contingencies and countermeasures, keeping the airline safe and operational.
+Mr. Koch identified and successfully implemented technologically driven security contingencies and countermeasures, keeping the airline safe and operational.
 During this time, Mr. Koch uncovered several aircraft component theft rings, leading to the recovery of over 23 million dollars of surplus from other commercial and military aircraft.
 Performing investigations at the highest corporate level, Mr. Koch understood his actions risked exposing the carrier to unfavorable branding and media coverage, impacting the company financially.

 On the Air Transport Association (ATA) Security Committee, Mr. Koch worked with U.S. government officials to create software to identify and neutralize threats harmful to the industry’s economy.
 Realizing U.S. government programs inadequately protected airline revenue, Mr. Koch created his own internal Fraud Department, saving over 10 million dollars annually.

 Mr. Koch has instructed at the FBI Training Academy, participated in government counterintelligence operations, administered classified security programs, and managed government informants.
 In 2011, Mr. Koch assisted SEAL Team 6 with logistical support to capture Osama Bin Laden.
 Mr. Koch is a regular guest lecturer at Tulane University – Graduate School of Professional Advancement.